7 Strategies to Avoid Emotional Spending

 Spending Solution: Eat before you go to the store.
 Stick to your grocery list.
 Don’t be tempted by the sweet scents of the bakery if you have no items to buy from there.
 That is the simplest and easiest way to not overspend at the store.

 The desire to spend for the current season is a strong one.
-You might want to buy Christmas decorations for the house, purchase Easter outfits for the kids, or go all fall with leaves, wreathes and hay bales.
+You might want to buy Christmas decorations for the house, or go all fall with leaves, wreathes and hay bales.
 There’s nothing wrong with that . . . as long as you meet these two conditions.

 Spending Solution: Have the money and have the need.
 If your old trees and garlands had their heyday back in the ’80s, it’s fine to replace them if you’ve budgeted for Christmas décor.
 Just don’t get so wowed by mall store displays that you overspend in the name of holiday cheer.